 In 2020, Yuko was recognized as a Rising Star for Japan in Projects and Energy: International Firms and Joint Ventures category by Legal 500 Asia Pacific.

-Andrew Hughes, Of Counsel in the Tokyo office, is a member of the Energy and Infrastructure group.
-His practice focuses on representing international equity investors and developers in the acquisition, financing and development of solar and wind energy projects.
+Andrew Hughes, Of Counsel in the Tokyo office, focuses his practice on representing international equity investors and developers in the acquisition, financing and development of solar and wind energy projects.

-Andrew was previously a member of Orrick’s Real Estate group.
-He has experience advising on sophisticated real estate and asset finance transactions involving global opportunity funds, banks and other financial institutions.
+Andrew also has significant experience advising on sophisticated real estate and asset finance transactions involving global opportunity funds, banks and other financial institutions.